Book Review Bhima Koregaon -Challenging Caste

 About The Author

 Ajaz Ashraf became an independent journalist a dozen years ago, after tiring of the angularities of media outlets.
-He writes Monday Blues, a column for mid-day newspaper.
+He writes Monday Blues, a column for the mid-day newspaper.